makersacademy/shop-manager-challenge/README.md

-Shop Manager Project (final project for databases module: week 3 of Makers bootcamp)
+Shop Manager Project
 =================

-* Feel free to use Google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code next Monday morning
+This my solution for the solo project of the Makers bootcamp databases module (week 3 of the bootcamp).
+The challenge instructions are outlined below.

 Challenge:
 -------